 Life cycle: Perennial

 Position: Sun / part shade

 Soil preference: Well drained

 This is how we pack and send your Herb Plants to all states except TAS & WA

-You will receive - 1 Salvia Pallida Herb Plant in a 50 X 75mm tube - General growing instructions
+- 1 Salvia Pallida Herb Plant in a 50 X 75mm tube - General growing instructions

 All of our Herb Plants are grown organically with certified organic potting mixes and fertilizers

 Salvia pallida is a tall and narrow plant from Argentina where it grows about 80 cm high by 1.2 meters wide, but the flowers stalks extend up to 1.5 meters.
 The green leaves are large and arch back gracefully from the multiple stems.
 They are very long, oval shaped with scalloped margins and end in a pointed tip.
 The flowers are powder blue with lavender calyxes held on very long flower spikes.
 The word ‘pallida’ means pale and the pale blue flowers are profuse from summer to autumn.

 The salvia family has over 900 members with an extensive history as culinary, medicinal and ornamental plants.
 Ornamental salvias have become collectors items, as gardeners try to find a place in their garden for each and every one.
 There are salvias that will suit every type of soil and climate.
 More information on the Salvia genus and Common Sage (Salvia officinalis) may be found on our Common Sage page.

 Pale Sage grows in full sun to partial shade.
 It may do well in a woodland garden situation where the shade is dappled throughout the day, but morning sun is preferred.
 Salvia pallida requires regular watering and moist soil, reflecting conditions in the moist meadows of Argentina where it grows naturally.
 The soil should be rich and well drained for best results.